Rutuja-Sawant/MovieGallery/README.md

 #### Requirement 1.1

-Scenario:  A user would be able to find which movie title had what ratings
+Scenario:  A user would be able to find all the movies and shows launched in a particular year

 #### Requirement 1.2

-Scenario:  A user would be able to search the average ratings for different movie genres
+Scenario:  A user would be able to find all movies and shows having a particular rating

 ---